 Tip: Always remember, do not to let your rope burn out!
 It damages the kevlar and reduces it’s life–extinguish early and save your rope/strap.

 - Distance.
-As you can imagine, the further away from the camera you are the less light will be picked up compared to when you are close.
+As you can imagine, the farther away from the camera you are the less light will be picked up compared to when you are close.
 You will find the settings (or the use of ND filters) that work at 5m (16.4 ft) will not give the same effect at 10m (32.8 ft).
-If you are doing a shot like the image below, you will need to consider your walking speed, slowing down the further you get from the camera.
+If you’re doing a shot like the image below, you will need to consider your walking speed, slowing down the further you get from the camera.

 - A few tweaks on import.